 Buying a home is one of the biggest purchases you will ever make in your life.
 So before you jump in, you should know a little bit about how real estate transactions are conducted in Georgia.

-That All Real Estate Closing Be Overseen by an Attorney.
+1. Georgia Law Requires That All Real Estate Closings Be Overseen by an Attorney

 In a home purchase situation, the real estate closing begins when the buyer and seller sign the final purchase and sale contract.